yogieeka/Alamai-Revamp/README.md

 # Alami Revamp

-this project integration with Alami api, and modifying boilerplate from the coding machine
+this project integration with api, and modifying boilerplate from the coding machine